jdtyler1522-a11y/birmingham-kids/replit.md

 # Overview

-Birmingham Kids is a mobile-first five-directory web application designed to help parents find quality childcare, pediatricians, pediatric dentists, speech & occupational therapists, and Mother's Day Out programs in the Birmingham, Alabama metro area.
+Birmingham Kids is a mobile-first six-directory web application designed to help parents find quality childcare, pediatricians, pediatric dentists, speech & occupational therapists, Mother's Day Out programs, and family photographers in the Birmingham, Alabama metro area.
 The application features a Node.js/Express backend with user authentication and a vanilla JavaScript frontend.
-It offers five comprehensive directories: (1) 278 childcare centers, (2) 77 pediatricians, (3) 55 pediatric dentists, (4) 23 speech & OT therapists, and (5) 21 Mother's Day Out programs - all with advanced filtering, tab-based navigation, and an interactive map view for childcare and pediatricians.
+It offers six comprehensive directories: (1) 278 childcare centers, (2) 77 pediatricians, (3) 55 pediatric dentists, (4) 23 speech & OT therapists, (5) 21 Mother's Day Out programs, and (6) 20 family photographers - all with advanced filtering, tab-based navigation, and an interactive map view for childcare and pediatricians.
 The project's ambition is to simplify parenting in Birmingham by providing a user-friendly platform with verified data and a modern, playful aesthetic.

 # User Preferences